 These little darlings shouldn’t trigger your fight or flight response — unless you mistake them for a Chucky doll on wheels, in which case you need to lay off on the psychedelics.

 The serotonin boost that results from spotting a tiny tot teetering along on an equally tiny bike is undeniable.
-These little angels can hold up the cycle path for me any day.
-I’m pretty sure even the speedy cyclists wouldn’t be mad.
+These little angels can hold up the cycle path for us any day.
+We’re pretty sure even the speedy cyclists wouldn’t be mad.

 Cycling in the Netherlands comes with both challenges and perks, can you think of any other interesting characters?
 Let us know in the comments below!

 Editor’s Note: This article was originally published in October 2020, and was fully updated in July 2021 for your reading pleasure.